RedisGraph/ldbc_snb_implementations/redisgraph/README.md

 export POSTFIX=_0_0.csv
 ```

-The CSV files require a bit of preprocessing:
+The CSV files require a bit of pre-processing:

-* replace headers with Neo4j-compatible ones
+* replace headers with RedisGraph-compatible ones
-* replace labels (e.g. change `city` to `City`)
-* convert date and datetime formats

 The following script takes care of those steps:
 ```